Table of Contents

 3. Deliberations and Amendments

-Following submission, the draft underwent rigorous scrutiny by the European Parliament and the Council.
-During this period, numerous amendments were suggested to better protect fundamental rights and streamline compliance requirements for businesses.
+After submission, the draft underwent scrutiny by the European Parliament and the Council, leading to amendments to strengthen protections for fundamental rights and streamline compliance for businesses.

 4. Publication and Entry into Force

-A pivotal moment occurred on 12 July 2024, when the AI Act was published in the Official Journal of the European Union, serving as formal notification of the new law.
-Shortly after, on 1 August 2024, the Act entered into force.
-Although this date marks the official beginning of the regulation, its detailed requirements will be phased in gradually, giving businesses and Member States time to adapt.
+On 12 July 2024, the AI Act was published in the Official Journal of the European Union, marking its formal adoption.
+It officially came into force on 1 August 2024.
+The Act’s detailed requirements will be phased in gradually, giving businesses and Member States time to adapt.

 5. Enforcement Mechanisms and Oversight

-The final framework establishes robust enforcement structures.
-National supervisory authorities will be designated in each EU Member State and will operate in conjunction with a European Artificial Intelligence Board.
-For instance, by 2 November 2024, Member States are required to publicly list the authorities responsible for protecting fundamental rights and notify the Commission, ensuring a coordinated and transparent oversight system.
-For a comprehensive implementation timeline, please refer to the official EU AI Act Implementation Timeline.
+The final framework establishes robust enforcement mechanisms.
+National supervisory authorities in each EU Member State will work alongside the European Artificial Intelligence Board.
+By 2 November 2024, Member States are required to publicly list the authorities responsible for safeguarding fundamental rights, ensuring transparency and coordinated oversight.

 Key Objectives of the EU AI Act

-The EU AI Act is built around several core objectives, each aimed at creating a safe, ethical, and transparent framework for AI technology.
+The EU AI Act is structured around several core objectives, each focused on creating a safe, ethical, and transparent framework for AI technology.

 1. Ensuring AI Safety

 The primary goal of the regulation is to prevent AI systems from posing significant risks to individuals and society.
 High-risk applications, such as those in healthcare, transportation, and law enforcement, are subject to strict compliance measures to minimize potential harm.
-Given that AI in these sectors can directly impact people’s lives, ensuring robust safety standards is critical.
+Since AI in these sectors can directly affect people’s lives, ensuring robust safety standards is crucial.

 2. Fostering Trust and Transparency